schollz/paracosms/README.md

 **E2/E3 or K1+(E2/E3) will modulate the current parameters.**

-there are tons of sample-specific parameters in the parameters menu. some of these are broken out into the main UI to make it easier to access and manipulate them on the fly.
+there are a bunch of sample-specific parameters: volume (+lfo), panning (+lfo), sample start/end, filters (low+high), fx sends, timestretching. these are all available in the `PARAMS` menu, but they are also accessible from the main screen to avoid some menu-diving. us K2 to cycle through them and hold K1 to see the other alt parameters on each screen..

 ### effects